cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* double

-Time, in seconds, until this load balancer's session affinity cookie expires after being created.
+Time, in seconds, until a client's session expires after being created.

-This parameter is ignored unless a supported session affinity policy is set.
-The current default of `82800` (23 hours) will be used unless [`session_affinity_ttl`](#session_affinity_ttl) is explicitly set.
 Once the expiry time has been reached, subsequent requests may get sent to a different origin server.
-Valid values are between `1800` and `604800`.
+The accepted ranges per `session_affinity` policy are:

+* `"cookie"` / `"ip_cookie"`: The current default of 23 hours will be used unless explicitly set.
+The accepted range of values is between [1800, 604800].
+* `"header"`: The current default of 1800 seconds will be used unless explicitly set.
+The accepted range of values is between [30, 3600].
+Note: With session affinity by header, sessions only expire after they haven't been used for the number of seconds specified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#session_affinity_ttl LoadBalancer#session_affinity_ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#session_affinity_ttl LoadBalancer#session_affinity_ttl}

 ---